 Students ask (as they should) why they have to learn grammar.
 Owning an understanding of grammar helps writing.

 For high school students, the common core dictates that students use language to improve their writing, specifically by using phrases, clauses, types of sentences, punctuation, and verbals.
 When teachers empower students with this grammatical knowledge, students will transfer it to their writing.
 Sometimes it happens naturally, and sometimes teachers must show students how.
+Modeling with student work allows you to reach those standards.

 Sometimes students hear “grammar’ and they think “mistakes.”
 Don’t make that the situation in your classroom.
 Understanding language and owning a knowledge of grammar should help students.
 They should feel empowered with their knowledge.
-One way to accomplish this is by using grammar terms in positive ways.
+One way to accomplish this is by modeling grammar terms in positive ways.

 Connecting grammar and writing shows students why they study sentence structure, why they learn the different components of a sentence, and why they learn rules.
+Using domain-specific vocabulary away from errors and direct instruction makes grammar real.
+Modeling and providing internal dialogue will bring the pieces together.

 In the sixth part of this series, I explain how I connect grammar and literature.